 Banana’s only contain around 120 calories for a large banana, and around 100 for a medium banana – but they boast a large profile of micronutrients beneficial to a number of aspects of health!

 Potassium is one of, if not the most popular benefit to be associated with bananas.
-It helps to regulate fluid balance and maintain the normal functions of the heart; resulting in decreasing the risk of high blood pressure and heart problems.
+It helps to regulate fluid balance and maintain the normal functions of the heart; resulting in decreasing the risk of high blood pressure.

 Furthermore, potassium can help with anxiety, reduce the risk of a stroke and it can also enhance muscle strength, the nervous system functions and metabolism.